-The TimedAutomaton class also holds a set of read-only abstract properties and abstract methods.
+The TimedAutomaton class also holds a set of readonly abstract properties and abstract methods.
 These abstract properties define an abstract data structure that captures the tuple structure of an automaton.
-For example, the abstract property syns is a map whose domain consists of transitions that require synchronization.
+For example, the abstract property syns is a map whose consists of transitions that synchronization.
 If t is a transition in this domain, then syns(t) is a 2-tuple whose first element refers to the corresponding signal channel and whose second element indicates whether t acts as a sender or a receiver.
 The abstract method TimeGuard(t) and DataGuard(t) return a Boolean-valued expression of time conditions and data conditions that are attached to the transition t, respectively.
-The abstract method DoAction(t) executes actions attached to a transition might be dynamically updated, Priority(t) returns the priority of a transition.
+The abstract method DoAction(t) executes actions attached to a transition t.
+The abstract method Priority(t) returns the priority of a transition.
 Since the priority value of a transition might be dynamically updated, Priority(t) returns either an integer value or an integer-valued expression.
-All these abstract methors of TimedAutomaton are model-dependent specifications for the semantic unit and will be further specified by a concrete automaton template.
+All these abstract members of TimedAutomaton are modeldependent specifications for the semantic unit and will be further specified by a concrete automaton template.